philix27/BotMother/readme.md

 3. **Backend & Routing:**
   Receives request and determines which agent will handle the message.
 Appropriate response is the returned to the user.

+4. **Sever wallets:**
+  Easily create as many wallets as you need to manage your budgets and other expenses.
+Privy Server Wallets makes this super easy

 ## Getting Started